MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sharing-files-in-teams.md

 # Sharing files in Microsoft Teams

-In Microsoft Teams lets, users can share content with other Teams users within and outside their organization.
+In Microsoft Teams, users can share content with other Teams users within and outside their organization.
 Sharing in Teams is based on the settings configured in SharePoint and OneDrive, so whatever you set up for SharePoint and OneDrive will control sharing in Teams as well.

 ## Overview